Saranac Lake, New York: Culture

 Many tourists come to the village, which is picturesque owing to its setting and the preservation of older architecture.
 Much of the village fronts on Lake Flower, which was created by a dam in the Saranac River and named after Governor Roswell P. Flower.

 There are opportunities for canoeing and boating, hiking and climbing.
 In the summer, the Village of Saranac Lake offers free concerts in Riverside Park on Lake Flower and the Berkeley Green park.
 Camping is also a popular pastime in the Saranac Lake region.

 Cross-country and downhill skiing, snowshoeing, ice skating, snowmobiling are winter activities.
 There is also an annual 10-day winter carnival, an event held in celebration of winter since 1897.
 Each year the carnival is given a theme - 2016's theme was "Adirondack Wildlife".
 The Winter Carnival parade reflects the theme, and Garry Trudeau, the creator of the comic strip Doonesbury who grew up in the town, creates artwork with characters from his comic strip doing things related to the theme for a button that can be purchased each winter.
 The carnival's main attraction is the ice palace, which is made with blocks of ice taken from Lake Flower and illuminated with colored lights, along with various winter activities and competitions.
 These include a parade, which normally has several bagpipe and drum marching bands and the Lawn Chair Ladies, along with more usual floats and local school bands.
 Each year a Winter Carnival King and Queen, who preside over carnival activities, are selected from village residents based upon their contribution to Saranac Lake, while the prince and princess are from the two local colleges, North Country Community College and Paul Smith's College.
 There is also a winter rugby game.

 A non-profit Village Improvement Society, dating from 1910, currently owns and maintains eight parks.
 The parkland along the lakefront, now owned by the village, is the result of the Society's earlier efforts.

 Every year the Can Am Rugby Tournament, the largest such tournament in the Western Hemisphere, is held in the village.

 Saranac Lake has a number of galleries, the Adirondacks' only year-round, professional theatre, monthly art walks June through September, and a Plein Air festival.
 The organization Saranac Lake ArtWorks is composed of dozens of artists and arts-related businesses.
 Historic Saranac Lake is an architectural heritage organization that has nominated almost two hundred properties to the National Register of Historic Places.
 The organization has completed the restoration of Edward Livingston Trudeau's 1894 Saranac Laboratory, now a museum, and the 1904 Union Depot.

-The Adirondack Carousel is an enclosed carousel in which the ride's figures are all Adirondack wildlife -- whitetail deer, moose, loon, bobcat, trout, otter and a black fly — all carved or painted by local artists.
+The Adirondack Carousel is an enclosed carousel in which the ride's figures are all Adirondack wildlife – whitetail deer, moose, loon, bobcat, trout, otter and a black fly — all carved or painted by local artists.

+Filmmaker Fred G. Sullivan, a resident of Saranac Lake, depicted the town and many of its inhabitants with affectionate mockery in his film The Beer-Drinker's Guide to Fitness and Filmmaking.